-As the mountains grew closer the windy way leveled out.
-Its surface was still incredibly slick, so Bombi’s speed had not reduced enough to safely hop off it.
+As the mountains grew closer the path leveled out.
+Its surface was still incredibly slick, so Bombi’s speed had not reduced enough to safely hop off.
 I’m going to land in the snow.
 This is the peaks way then.
 Damn Chagrinn!
 He didn’t even say which way he hoped for.
 I don’t even know if this is good luck or bad luck.

 Whatever luck it was, it was the reverse of what she assumed.
 The windy way plowed straight into the snow, taking her with it.
-It was so soft and so fresh that she moved through with barely any speed lost.
+It was so soft and so fresh that she moved through with barely any deceleration.
 She was blinded by the clouds and the powder mingling, frigid against her skin.
-She lost her sense of up and down, of where the windy way was.
+Gone was her sense of up and down, of where the windy way was.
 She tumbled down, striking various snow-covered surfaces.

-At some point it all turned to water.
-It invaded her eyes, nose, and mouth.
+At some point it all turned to water and invaded her eyes, nose, and mouth.
 It drummed in her ears, taunting her with the sounds of it striking the rock below.
-It was dark.
-She was inside the mountain now.
+Dark.
+Inside the mountain now.
 This wasn’t the peaks route after all.
 The windy way had transformed into an icy waterfall.